osmarks/potatOS/README.md

 PotatOS Intelligence has been rigorously tested to ensure it will not "go rogue", "take over the world" or "kill all humans".
 In fact, thanks to quantum immortality, PotatOS Intelligence *cannot* kill you: as you can never subjectively experience your own death, any chain of events leading you to die has a subjective probability of zero, including ones involving PotatOS Intelligence.
 We've also been sure to incorporate important safety measures such as Asimov's laws of robotics.

-PotatOS Intelligence will be available to the public shortly.
+PotatOS Intelligence is now available to the public.

 ## Features